Help with mental health and addiction

 Compulsory assessment and treatment

 If you think someone you care about needs to be seen by a mental health doctor, you can apply for a compulsory assessment by writing to your local Director of Area Mental Health Services.
-You need to contact your local district health board to get their details.

-A compulsory treatment order is a court order the requires someone to be treated for a mental illness.
+A compulsory treatment order is a court order that requires someone to be treated for a mental illness.
 When the assessment period is over, the responsible doctor can apply to the Family Court to continue treatment.

 The Family Court can: